Maui residents evacuated after officials feared dam breach

+Those living near or below the dam are asked to continue evacuations until the all clear is given, county officials said Tuesday.

 The National Weather Service reported that 13.2 inches (33.5 centimeters) of rain fell in the Haiku area of Maui’s north coast between 7 a.m. and 3 p.m. on Monday.
-Maui and all of Hawaii’s islands are under a flash flood watch amid heavy rains expected to last through Tuesday.
+Maui and all of Hawaii’s islands are under a flash flood watch amid heavy rains expected to last through Wednesday morning.

-About six homes on Maui were heavily damaged or destroyed, Maui County Mayor Michael Victorino’s office said late Monday.
+About six homes on Maui and two bridges were heavily damaged or destroyed, Maui County Mayor Michael Victorino’s office said Tuesday.
 He urged people to be vigilant because there were fears that landslides could happen.

-“Ladies and gentlemen, this is a real flooding situation we have not seen in a long time.
-In fact, some of the residents have told me that this is the worst they’ve seen in over 25 years,” Victorino said on Facebook.
+“This has been unprecedented flooding, and we will be making damage assessments today,” Victorino said in a statement Tuesday.
+“I ask everyone to stay vigilant and be safe.”

 The Maui Fire Department said it responded to more than a dozen calls for help from residents trapped by rising waters.